 After the Construction starts, it would be desirable to start Phase 2, then proceed to Phase 3 as quickly as possible.

-Phase 1
+Phases 1 and 2

-The goal of Phase 1 is to confirm the ability of the network to provide guaranteed bandwidth, end-to-end, from AURA in La Serena to NCSA in Champaign, Illinois.
+The goal of Phases 1 and 2 is to test the performance of the network from NCSA to La Serena, using perfSonar, and as described in section 5.
 The networks and measurement instruments based on perfSonar and other tools are available in each of the networks participating in this plan.
 Upon approval of this plan, Phase 1 may start to characterize the network.
-Phase 1 is not dependent on the start of construction for LSST.
+Phases 1 and 2 are not dependent on the start of construction for LSST.

-Phase 2
+Phase 3